-Febuary 21, 1787-Congress called for delagates to meet at a convention.
+Febuary 21, 1787-Congress called for delagates to meet

 a.
 Purpose was to revise the Articles of Confederation